deconstructionalism/apple_music_import/README.md

   separately maintained version of this repo

 ### Test Coverage

+> PRs into `main` branch required 95% test coverage to pass CI.

 - If you’re adding a new feature, include full test coverage
 - Run `poe test` to ensure all tests pass